actualmira/DevSecOps-EKS-CloudNative-Platform/README.md

 I enabled control plane logging for the api, audit, and authenticator log types.
 The api and audit logs capture who accessed the cluster and what they did, and the authenticator captures IAM-to-Kubernetes identity mapping.
 These logs stream natively into Amazon CloudWatch for real time monitoring and visualization.

+- **Node Group IAM Roles**

+I created separate IAM roles for each node group: apps, isolated, and observability.
+The isolated node runs Vault which needs access to KMS endpoint which the other nodes do not need.
+By separating the roles, I can contain the blast radius to only what each node legitimately needs.

+In a high availability production environment, this separation will also enable targeted incident response.
+If the apps node is compromised, I can revoke its IAM role immediately without touching the isolated or observability node groups.

 - **IMDSv2 Enforcement**

 I enforced IMDSv2 on the nodes launch templates with a hop limit of 1.
 The Instance Metadata Service at 169.254.169.254 returns the node's live IAM role credentials to any caller.
 With IMDSv1, an attacker can exploit an SSRF vulnerability in DVWA which is intentionally vulnerable to make the server issue an HTTP GET to the metadata endpoint and steal the node's AWS credentials with no authentication.
 IMDSv2 will prevent this because it requires a PUT request to obtain a session token first.
 Also, with a hop limit of 1, a compromised pod cannot get a return traffic from the IMDS.